The-MAS-Network/TheSolution/README-PART3&4.md

 - Desktop View Link: 🎨[Tipping Desktop View UI](https://www.figma.com/proto/RUFBEsbS5RS78bS541rbbu/Community-Design-Access-File?type=design&node-id=2924-21845&t=IEkbEFkfUBNl2p11-0&scaling=scale-down&page-id=43%3A11636&starting-point-node-id=2871%3A9887)

 **Activate Collection:**
-- Activating collection and then allowing the admin to search for lightning addresses in a collection to see what Lightning Address owns what Ordinal form the collection
+- Activating collection and then allowing the admin to search for Lightning Addresses in a collection to see what Lightning Address owns what Ordinal form the collection
 - When making a inactive collection active, then that collection moves from inactive to active
 - Active collections can be made inactive by clicking on the three dots at the top right of the collection
 - Active collections can not be edited until you make the collection inactive *(for clarity on collections, contact the Admins in the Discord)*

 **Active Collection Tipping Functionality:**
-- In active collections, the Admin should be able to tip all verified owners of the ordinals in that collection via their Lightning Address.
+- In active collections, the Admin should be able to tip all verified owners of the Ordinals in that collection via their Lightning Address.
 - After searching a verified Lightning Address within one collection, the Admin should be able to tip Lightning Addresses individually as long as they own an Ordinal in that collection.
-- When tipping a community, sats are evenly divided among users based on how many ordinals they own from that collection and recorded in the history tab as per Figma.
+- When tipping a community, sats are evenly divided among users based on how many Ordinals they own from that collection and recorded in the history tab as per Figma.
 - When tipping a user, sats are paid out via Lightning and recorded in the history tab as per Figma.
 When tipping a community/individual, the ability to switch payment denomination between sats, BTC, and USD via Lightning is available